-Social distancing behaviors and habits: What business leaders need to know
+Social distancing habits: What business leaders need to know

 COVID-19 is an unprecedented global crisis that has developed with incredible speed and scale.
 Our society has changed dramatically, and business leaders across the globe need to move at extraordinary speed to make informed decisions to protect and support their employees, customers, suppliers, and broader stakeholders.
 It is imperative that businesses take the safest measures to stay healthy and learn how to operate in this "new normal."